madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 * `SNAP_DATA=/var/snap/gimp/current`
 * `SNAP_COMMON=/var/snap/gimp/common`

+Using [layouts](https://snapcraft.io/docs/snap-layouts) a snap can map any snap folder data on these folders.

 ### Snap Data Snapshots

 To make a [snapshot](https://snapcraft.io/docs/snapshots) of all data use `snap save` (saved in `/var/lib/snapd/snapshots` folder).
 To view saved data snapshots, use `snap saved`.
 It lists snapshot `id` is in the first *Set* column.
 To remove a snapshot use `snap forget id`.

+If you make a type and forget `d` in the end of `snap saved`, you end up creating a new full snapshot which gets listed, rather than viewing what is there.

+Snapshots are created automatically for removed snaps (listed with `auto` in Notes).
+You may want to delete them manually.

 ### Application Configuration